decentraland/adr/content/ADR-189-social-service-M2.md

 - Be able to apply friend request policies (i.e. prevent spamming, max amount of friends, blocking, etc.)
 - Extend the friendship API to know the pending friend requests a user has

-Also, this new approach will need to be able to notify the users in real-time about the new friendship events, to do this a communication system will need to be established between the client and the server either (the technical specification of this system will be explored later).
+Also, this new approach will need to be able to notify the users in real-time about the new friendship events.
+A new communication system will be needed to established to connect the client and the server (the technical specification of this system will be explored later).

 ## Solution Space Exploration